 We know from scientific research that the brain is particularly senstivie to rotation.
 In the event of an impact, the helmet technology provided by a Mips® safety system is intended to help reduce the impact of rotational energy to the head by enabling a relative movement between the head and helmet.

-When such an impact occurs the forces the build up between the head and helmet are immense.
-These forces can be compared to the weight of up to 10 people sudddenly standing on your helmet.
-Under such high pressure, the friction between head and helmet makes it hard for the helmet to move– even if the straps are slightly loose or if the helmet doesn’t have a properly secure fit as recommended by the manufacturer.
+When such an impact occurs the forces the build-up between the head and helmet are immense.
+These forces can be compared to the weight of up to 10 people suddenly standing on your head.
+Under such high pressure, the friction between head and helmet makes it hard for the helmet to move – even if the straps are slightly loose or if the helmet doesn’t have a properly secure fit as recommended by the manufacturer.
 But a Mips® low-friction layer inside a helmet can still allow omni-directional movement of 10-15mm when that high load occurs.

 Most helmets that are certified by industry-accepted safety standards are capable of reducing the energy of a straight, linear impact.
 But when it comes to angled impacts, which is the most common type of impact from crashes or falls, a Mips® safety system-equipped helmet can also help reduce harmful rotational energy.

 Think about a fall on a slippery slope: If you fall and hit your head (or helmet), you will most likely continue in the same direction as before the fall.
 Alternatively, consider a similar fall on high-friction asphalt– a very different scenario.
 When your helmet hits the ground, there will most likely be a sudden stop and a rotation of the helmet.
 Mips intends to redirect that energy away from the head.